Who wins the Julius Randle vs. Giannis Antetokounmpo matchup in tonight's game?

 Julius Randle vs. Giannis Antetokounmpo and the Milwaukee Bucks: Stats, Projections and Game Preview

-On Saturday, December 23 at 12:30 PM ET, the Milwaukee Bucks (21-7) meet Julius Randle and the New York Knicks (16-11) at Madison Square Garden in New York City, New York.
+The Milwaukee Bucks (22-7) will visit Julius Randle and the New York Knicks (16-12) at Madison Square Garden on Monday, December 25, starting at 12:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!